Cultivate Your Culture Through DiSC

 The model can help individuals identify the type of work that best suits their strengths, leading to a more fulfilling and successful career path.

-Understanding your own Working Genius can also help you better understand and appreciate the strengths of others.
+Understanding your own Working Genius can also help you understand and appreciate how others align to their “genius” and frustrations and how that impacts the process of work and collaboration.

 The Five Behaviors Model, based on Patrick Lencioni's "The Five Dysfunctions of a Team", outlines five key behaviors that contribute to a cohesive and high-performing team.